pluggdapps/pluggdapps/docs/configuration.rst

     SSL Certificate file location.
 SSL options can be set only in the .ini file.

-host
-    Address may be either an IP address or hostname.
-If it's a hostname, the server will listen on all IP addresses associated with the name.
-    Address may be an empty string or None to listen on all available interfaces.
-Family may be set to either ``socket.AF_INET`` or ``socket.AF_INET6`` to restrict to ipv4 or ipv6 addresses, otherwise both will be used if available.
-If left empty `host` parameter from [pluggdapps] section will be used.
+IHTTPConnection
+    Plugin to handle client connections.

 scheme
     HTTP Scheme to use, either `http` or `https`.
 If left empty `scheme` parameter from [pluggdapps] section will be used.

-IHTTPConnection
-    Plugin to handle client connections.

-ssl.keyfile
-    SSL Key file location.
+poll_threshold
+    A warning limit for number of descriptors being polled by a single poll instance.
+Will be used by HTTPIOLoop plugin.

+family
+    Family may be set to either ``AF_INET`` or ``AF_INET6`` to restrict to ipv4 or ipv6 addresses, otherwise both will be used if available.

+ssl.cert_reqs
+    Whether a certificate is required from the other side of the connection, and whether it will be validated if provided.
+It must be one of the three values CERT_NONE (certificates ignored), CERT_OPTIONAL (not required, but validated if provided), or CERT_REQUIRED (required and validated).
+If the value of this value is not CERT_NONE, then the `ca_certs` parameter must point to a file of CA certificates.
 SSL options can be set only in the .ini file.

 pluggdapps.httpnegotiator